vulsdoc/vuls/docs/architecture-fast-scan.md

 | Amazo       |                                   Fast |　                No |            Supported |                                      No |
 | SUSE Enterprise |                               Fast |　                No |            Supported |                                      No |

-Offline scan mode is not supported for FreeBSD.
+The offline scan mode is not supported for FreeBSD.

 ## Dependencies and /etc/sudoers